Jewelry Safety Tips to Avoid Damage to Your Jewelry

 - Before going into a hot tub or swimming pool.
 Chlorine can damage and discolor metals (like gold and platinum) and can slowly erode the finish and polish of gemstones.

-- Before gardening.
+- Before playing in the sand (or gardening.)
 Dirt and small rocks are abrasive.
 If not cleaned right away, your jewelry can be permanently damaged.
-Beware the dangers of gardening gloves too.
+Beware the dangers of gardening gloves, too.

 How to Care for Your Jewelry